pdxrconf/pdxrconf.github.io/content/pages/faq.md

 The conference is on June 21, 2025.
 Workshops will be held a day prior on June 20, 2025

 ### Where is the conference?
-This year's conference is taking place in Portland, OR, USA at the [Joseph R. Robertson Collaborative Life Sciences Building](https://maps.app.goo.gl/nZbSasAbmJYUWCV97).
+This year's conference is taking place in Portland, OR, USA at the [OHSU Joseph R. Robertson Collaborative Life Sciences Building](https://maps.app.goo.gl/nZbSasAbmJYUWCV97).

+### Where are the workshops?
+This year's workshops are taking place in Portland, OR, USA at the [PSU Karl Miller Center](https://maps.app.goo.gl/2JtzzoUvC3PaY6FNA).

 ### Will meals be provided?
 At the conference, a light breakfast as well as a catered lunch are provided with your registration.
 No meals are provided during workshops.

 ### Will there be a virtual option?
-Yes.
+For the conference, yes.
 You can register for a virtual only ticket and all in-person registrants will also receive access information after registration.
+There is no virtual option for workshops.

 <br>

 # Facilities

 ### Will there be a lactation room?
-TBD
+Yes!
+See the <a href="/venue">Venue</a> for more details.

 ### Is there a preferred hotel?
-TBD
+Yes!
+[University Place Hotel](https://www.uplacehotel.com/) is offering a discounted rate for Cascadia R attendees.
+Guests can call the Hotel at 503-221-0140 and ask for the "Cascadia Conference" block.

-### Where to park?
+### Where do I park?
-TBD
+For the conference, free parking is available at Robertson Life Sciences Building Parking (RLSB) Garage.
+The garage entrance is located North of the building on S Meade St between S Moody St and S Bond Ave.
+For the workshops, Parking Structure 1 and 2 are located next to the Karl Miller Center (KMC).
+All day parking is $14 and street parking is also available in the area.
+See the <a href="/venue">Venue</a> for maps and more details.

 <br>

 # Registration

 ### How do I register?
-You can register for both in-person and virtual conference attendance via [EventBrite](https://www.eventbrite.com/e/cascadia-r-conf-2025-tickets-1102521995969).
-Registration for workshops coming soon.
+You can register for the in-person and virtual conference as well as workshops via [EventBrite](https://www.eventbrite.com/e/cascadia-r-conf-2025-tickets-1102521995969).

 ### Are there discounts for students?
 Yes!
 Students tickets are available at a discounted rate.